serprime/latex-template-master-expose/README.md

-# latex-template-master-expose
+# Master Thesis Latex Templates

-Latex template for expose of master thesis at FH Hagenberg in Information Engineering and Management (IEM)
+Latex template for expose of master thesis at FH Hagenberg in Information Engineering and Management (IEM).